xenomorphis/cardmage/Motivation.rst

 And as a side effect of tinkering with different play styles and strategies, I started designing my own cards based on the Yu-Gi-Oh rulebook (I guess you could call it a kind of 'fan fiction' - not for comics, but for card games).
 Back then I wrote them on index cards, just as plain text without illustrations.

 But at the time I'm writing this, it's 2022 and things have changed.
 Today I would use Photoshop, GIMP or InDesign - opening up completely new possibilities.
-A few weeks ago I stumbled about an reddit post about the FOSS card game called `Arcmage <https://www.reddit.com/r/linux_gaming/comments/wu3sgg/arcmage_a_foss_customizable_card_game/>`_.
+A few weeks ago I stumbled upon an reddit post about the FOSS card game called `Arcmage <https://www.reddit.com/r/linux_gaming/comments/wu3sgg/arcmage_a_foss_customizable_card_game/>`_.

 I was fascinated by the idea that someone created a community-driven open-source (trading) card game but at the same time I was quite unsure on how one could solve the technical problems of working together on something like a card game (at least that's what the term 'community-driven' is all about).